Mikiah Herbert Harrigan: Kayseri Basketbol (2020–2021)

 On 20 June 2020, Herbert Harrigan signed with Kayseri Basketbol of the Turkish Women's Basketball Super League (TKBL).

 London Lions (2022–2023)

 Herbert Harrigan played for the London Lions of the Women's British Basketball League in the 2022–2023 season.

 Galatasaray (2023–2024)

 On 23 July 2023, Herbert Harrigan signed with Galatasaray of TKBL.

 CB Avenida (2024)

 Harrigan signed with CB Avenida of the Liga Femenina de Baloncesto for the 2024–2025 season, however, she parted ways with the team at the end of 2024.

 Maccabi Ramat Gan (2025)

 In January 2025, Harrigan signed with Maccabi Ramat Gan of the Israeli Premier League.

 Elitzur Ramla (2025)

 In June 2025, Harrigan signed with Elitzur Ramla of the Israeli Premier League.

+On February 28, 2026, Harrigan's former head coach during her time with the Gamecocks, Dawn Staley, announced that the college was working towards repatriating Harrigan from Israel as a result of the 2026 Iran War.